Historical European martial arts: 20th century

 Starting in 1966, the Society for Creative Anachronism, an amateur medieval reenactment organization, renewed public interest in the practice of historic fighting arts, and has hosted numerous tournaments in which participants compete in simulated medieval and renaissance fighting styles using padded weapons.
 Dividing their focus between Heavy Armored Fighting, to simulate early medieval warfare, and adapted sport Rapier fencing, to reenact later renaissance styles, the SCA regularly holds large re-creation scenarios throughout the world.
 Their styles have been criticized by other groups as lacking historical authenticity, although a number of members of the group regularly engage in scholarship.

 A number of researchers, principally academics with access to some of the sources, continued exploring the field of historical European martial arts from a largely academic perspective.
 In 1972, James Jackson published a book called Three Elizabethan Manuals of Fence.
 This work reprinted the works of George Silver, Giacomo di Grassi, and Vincentio Saviolo.
 In 1965, Martin Wierschin published a bibliography of German fencing manuals, along with a transcription of Codex Ringeck and a glossary of terms.
 In turn, this led to the publication of Hans-Peter Hils' seminal work on Johannes Liechtenauer in 1985.

-During the mid-20th century, a small number of professional fight directors for theatre, film and television – notably including Arthur Wise.
-William Hobbs and John Waller, all of them British – studied historical combat treatises as inspiration for their fight choreography.
+During the mid-20th century, a small number of professional fight directors for theatre, film and television – notably including Arthur Wise, William Hobbs and John Waller, all of them British – studied historical combat treatises as inspiration for their fight choreography.

 In the 1980s and 1990s, Patri J. Pugliese began making photocopies of historical treatises available to interested parties, greatly spurring on research.
 In 1994, with the rise of the Hammerterz Forum, a publication devoted entirely to the history of swordsmanship.
 During the late 1990s, translations and interpretations of historical sources began appearing in print as well as online.

 The modern HEMA community

-Contemporary HEMA gear is often closer in resemblance to sport fencing gear than more traditional armor, but with more coverage and a higher impact rating than standard sport fencing gear.
+Contemporary HEMA gear is often closer in resemblance to sport fencing equipment than more traditional armour, but with more coverage and a higher impact rating than standard sport fencing gear.

 Since the 1980s and 1990s, historical European martial arts communities have emerged in Europe, North America, Australia, and the wider English-speaking world.
 These groups attempt to reconstruct historical European martial arts using various training methods.
 Although the focus generally is on the martial arts of medieval and Renaissance masters, 19th- and early 20th-century martial arts teachers are also studied and their systems are reconstructed, including Edward William Barton-Wright, the founder of Bartitsu; combat savate and stick fighting master Pierre Vigny; London-based boxer and fencer Rowland George Allanson-Winn; French journalist and self-defence enthusiast Jean Joseph-Renaud; and British quarterstaff expert Thomas McCarthy.